 Her short fiction has appeared in The Lemon Herberts and Glass Coin, with forthcoming stories to appear in Speakeasies and Spiritualists and Saucy Robot Stories.
 She is co-host and co-producer on The Raconteur Roundtable, formerly The Television Crossover Universe Podcast, a popular podcast focused on in-depth, intimate interviews with authors, actors, and other creators.
 In addition, she is the Television Coordinator for The Time Travel Nexus.

 Her all-new mystery series, All the Petty Myths, will begin to appear in early 2017 from 18thWall productions.
 The first volume will be an anthology focused on mythological mysteries, before segueing into stand-alone novels written entirely by her.

 You can always find her on Twitter at @MHNorris4, and on her site www.mhnorris.com.

 Sophie Iles is the Blog Coordinator, and she is British to boot.
 She’s renowned for constantly wearing odd socks, spiking her short hair to odds-defying heights, and bringing up Doctor Who at any given opportunity.

-Lovingly referred to as a ‘Joan of all trades’ by friends, Sophie has been a production assistant, an unqualified teacher, a coffee shop barista, and A Build A Bear mascot—but her real passion is a love of characters, and how they develop in a well-woven tale.
+Lovingly referred to as a ‘Joan of all trades’ by friends, Sophie has been a production assistant, an unqualified teacher, a coffee shop barista, and a Build A Bear mascot—but her real passion is a love of characters, and how they develop in a well-woven tale.

-Her worldly knowledge spans a cozylook on animation due to her arts degree to her untamed love of story-telling since she was given a amateur class in mythology by her wizen old grandmother.
+Her worldly knowledge spans a cozy look on animation due to her arts degree, to her untamed love of story-telling since she was given a amateur class in mythology by her wizen old grandmother.